Radiation Shielding Design — NCRP 147 & AAPM TG-108 Calculations and Post-Installation Surveys

 What is radiation shielding design?

-Radiation shielding design calculates the thickness and composition of shielding materials — typically lead or concrete — needed to protect occupied areas from radiation exposure.
-Proper shielding keeps staff, patient, and public doses below regulatory limits while allowing efficient facility operations.
+Radiation shielding design calculates the thickness and composition of shielding materials — typically lead, concrete, or specialized composites — needed to keep radiation doses in occupied areas below regulatory limits.
+Proper shielding protects staff, patients, and the public while supporting efficient facility operations.

-DRPS provides board-certified shielding solutions for new construction, renovations, and equipment upgrades — bridging complex regulatory requirements and seamless architectural integration.
+DRPS provides board-certified shielding design services for new construction, renovations, and equipment upgrades — with per-barrier calculations, plan review, post-installation surveys, and the signed certification letters regulators require.

 What we deliver

-Detailed calculations for walls, floors, ceilings, and doors, accounting for equipment specs, room layout, occupancy factors, and regulatory dose limits.
+Detailed barrier-by-barrier calculations for walls, floors, ceilings, and doors — accounting for equipment specifications, workload, room layout, occupancy factors, and applicable regulatory dose limits per NCRP Report 147 and AAPM TG-108.

 Architectural plan review